h-gear/revolution/README.md

 Please submit pull requests to us in case you want to participate.
 Suggestions, improvements, and edits are most welcome!

 ## License
 This project is licensed under the Apache License 2.0 - see the [licence](LICENSE.md) file for details.
+This means that this project can be used, modified and redistributed for free, even for commercial purposes.

 ## Other sources